Eight Forest Lane

 Instructions

-• Bring a large pot of salted water to the boil and cook pasta according to packet instructions.
-Reserve ½ cup of the cooking water.
+• Bring a large pot of well-salted water to the boil.
+Cook the pasta according to packet instructions until al dente.
+Before draining, reserve ½ cup of the pasta cooking water, then drain the pasta and set aside.

-• While the pasta is cooking, heat two tablespoons of olive oil in a large frying pan over high heat.
-Slice the mushrooms and add them to the oil, stirring regularly with a wooden spoon until the mushrooms cook down.
-They should be soft and brown and reduced in size by about a third.
+• While the pasta is cooking, heat 2 tablespoons of olive oil in a large frying pan over high heat.
+Add the sliced mushrooms and cook, stirring regularly, for 5–7 minutes or until the mushrooms are soft, well browned, and reduced in size by about a third.

 Notes